 Though the test content is the same for all the branches, the minimum Armed Forces Qualification Test (AFQT) score needed to be enlisted in the various forces are different.
-Refer to the table below for the minimum navy ASVAB scores required for enlisting (the navy AFQT scores):
+Refer to the table below for the minimum scores required for enlisting:

 |Armed Forces Service||Minimum AFQT Scores for Enlisting|

-Accordingly, the minimum navy ASVAB scores required for navy enlisting is an AFQT score of 35.
-For more information on navy ASVAB specific requirements and navy ASVAB scores, visit:
+Accordingly, the minimum score required for navy enlisting is an AFQT score of 35.
+For more information on specific requirements, visit:

 Navy Ratings and Navy ASVAB Scores